hive-keychain/hive-keychain-extension/README.md

 Steem Keychain aims to bring the security and ease-of-use of Metamask to the Steem blockchain platform.

+## Installation
+You can download and install the latest published version of the extension from the Chrome Web Store for the Google Chrome or Brave browsers here: [https://chrome.google.com/webstore/detail/steem-keychain/lkcjlnjfpbikmcmbachjpdbijejflpcm](https://chrome.google.com/webstore/detail/steem-keychain/lkcjlnjfpbikmcmbachjpdbijejflpcm)

 ## Features
 The Steem Keychain extension includes the following features:
 - Store an unlimited number of Steem account keys, encrypted with AES
-- View balances, transaction history, voting power, and more
+- View balances, transaction history, voting power, and resource credits
-- Send STEEM and SBD transfers right from the extension
+- Send STEEM and SBD transfers, manage witness votes, and update SP delegation right from the extension
 - Securely interact with Steem-based websites that have integrated with Steem Keychain
 - Manage transaction confirmation preferences by account and by website
 - Locks automatically on browser shutdown or manually using the lock button